AMD Ryzen Threadripper: Everything we know so far about this monster CPU

-- Both chips are unlocked for overclocking adventures.
+- All chips are unlocked for overclocking adventures.

 - Can’t be “delided” easily as it uses a solder thermal interface material.

 - Release date: Threadripper PCs will be available for sale on July 27.
 The Threadripper 1950X and 1920X CPUs will launch on August 10, with the 1900X releasing on August 31.

 - Alienware has the worldwide exclusive on Threadripper systems among large PC manufacturers, but many U.S. boutique builders will offer it as well.